dkimhw/launch_school/js_109/js_109_problems.md

 * So in the first line we initialize a variable `munster` with an object that contains five key-value pairs
 * On line 9 - we are declaring `messWithDemographics()` function that takes in a parameter called `demoObject`.
 * Then on line 16, we invoke the function `messWithDemographics` and we pass in the value of `munsters` variable.
   * Once we invoke `messWithDemographics(munsters)`, the following happens in the function.
+The local variable `demoObject` now references the same object as `munster` variable
-  * First, we call `Object.values()` (takes in an object and returns the values of each key-value pair in the object as an array) on argument `demoObject` which now points to the same object `munster` variable points to.
-This returns an array of values from the object: `[32, 30, 402, 10, 23]`.
+  * First, we call `Object.values()` (takes in an object and returns the values of each key-value pair in the object as an array) on argument `demoObject` .
+This returns an array of values from the object: `[{ age: 32, gender: "male" }, { age: 30, gender: "female" } ...]` (all values not included - just shows the first two elements).
   * Then we call `forEach` on the returned array value. `forEach` takes in a callback function and for each element it loops through, it calls the callback function. `forEach` also returns `undefined`.
     * In each callback function call, it takes the `familyMember` argument and does the following operations:
       * `familyMember["age"] += 42;`
         * It reassigns the value associated with the key `age` by taking the current value in `age` key and adding `42` to it.
       * `familyMember["gender"] = "other";`
-        * Here - we are accessing `gener` key for each element and reassigning the value with `"other"`
+        * Here - we are accessing `gener` key for each element and reassigning the value associated with that key with the value `"other"`
     * The key thing to note here is that this actually mutates the underlying object that `munsters` and argument `demoObject` was pointing to because objects are passed by reference.
-The above operations directly accessed the same object using `age` and `gender` key and changed the object's values.
+The above operations directly accessed the same objects using `age` and `gender` key and changed the object's values.